Grounding Aleatoric Uncertainty for Unsupervised Environment Design: Related Work

 Prior work has also investigated methods for learning Bayes optimal policies under uncertainty about the task \citep{zintgraf2020varibad, osband2013more}, based on the framework of Bayes-adaptive MDPs (BAMDPs) \citep{bellman1956problem, duff2002optimal}.
 In this setting, the agent can adapt to an unknown MDP over several episodes by acting to reduce its uncertainty about the identity of the MDP.
 In contrast, SAMPLR learns a robustly Bayes-optimal policy for zero-shot transfer.
 Further unlike these works, our setting assumes the distribution of some aleatoric parameters is biased during training, which would bias the \emph{a posteriori} uncertainty estimates with respect to the ground-truth distribution when optimizing for the BAMDP objective.
 Instead, SAMPLR proposes a means to correct for this bias assuming knowledge of the true environment parameters, to which we can often safely assume access in curriculum learning.

-Deeply related, Off-Belief Learning \citep[OBL,][]{hu2021obl} trains cooperative agents in self-play using fictitious transitions assuming all past actions of co-players come from a base policy, e.g. a uniformly random one.
+Deeply related, Off-Belief Learning \citep[OBL,][]{hu2021obl} trains cooperative agents in self-play using fictitious transitions assuming all past actions of co-players follow a base policy, e.g. a uniformly random one.
 Enforcing this assumption prevents agents from developing conventions that communicate private information to co-players via arbitrary action sequences.
 Such conventions hinder coordination with independently trained agents or, importantly, humans.
-SAMPLR can be viewed as adapting OBL to single-agent curriculum learning, where a co-player sets the environment parameters at the start of each episode.
-This connection highlights how single-agent curriculum learning is inherently a multi-agent problem, and therefore problems afflicting multi-agent learning will also surface in this setting; moreover, methods that address such issues in one setting can then be adapted to the other.
+SAMPLR can be viewed as adapting OBL to single-agent curriculum learning, where a co-player sets the environment parameters at the start of each episode (see Appendix~\ref{appendix:obl_connection}).
+This connection highlights how single-agent curriculum learning is inherently a multi-agent problem, and thus problems afflicting multi-agent learning also surface in this setting; moreover, methods addressing such issues in one setting can then be adapted to the other.